Chapter 14: Standards & Guidelines

 Procedures for the development and review of subject-specific Information Literacy standards are outlined in detail in a tip sheet.

 The 'Information Literacy Competency Standards for Higher Education' and any subject-specific information literacy standards are learning standards for students rather than standards for the profession.
-As such, while the ACRL Standards and Accreditation Committee will conduct a review of subject-specific information literacy standards, that review pertains only to the non-content editorial reviews and process used to develop the standards, not to the content of the standards themselves.
-The ACRL Standards and Accreditation Committee will receive the subject-specific document and comments from the ACRL Information Literacy Standards Committee, and submit their recommended actions to the ACRL Board, ACRL Information Literacy Standards Committee, and ACRL unit that created the document.
+As such, while the ACRL Standards Committee will conduct a review of subject-specific information literacy standards, that review pertains only to the non-content editorial reviews and process used to develop the standards, not to the content of the standards themselves.
+The ACRL Standards Committee will receive the subject-specific document and comments from the ACRL Information Literacy Standards Committee, and submit their recommended actions to the ACRL Board, ACRL Information Literacy Standards Committee, and ACRL unit that created the document.

 Information Literacy Consultants should review the detailed information about serving as an Information Literacy Consultant available as a tip sheet.